lowyijoe/Revision/README.md

 Revision for programming final exam

 I am doing the first comment.
-Pls delete and edit again...
+hey this is overlapping
+i gonna delete this...